gavinquirk/Bamazon/README.md

 Bamazon customers are presented with a list of items and their prices, and prompted for what they wish to purchase.
 Bamazon managers are presented with the ability to view stock quantities as well as add items to current stock.

+Data is stored locally in a mysql database.
+Schema and seeds are included.